Return to Index

 This guide is based on the United States Department of Agriculture food guide, ChooseMyPlate.

 |Food Category||Key Suggestions||Key Nutrients Provided|

 - Eat a variety of foods from each of the food groups every day.

-- Limit your intake of cheese and other high fat dairy products.
+- Limit your intake of cheese and other high-fat dairy products.

 - If you are new to this diet, do not just continue eating your usual diet minus the meat.
-Be sure to replace the meat with other protein-rich foods (eg, milk, beans, and nuts).
+Be sure to replace the meat with other protein-rich foods (like milk, beans, and nuts).

 - Consider meeting with a registered dietitian to makes sure you are meeting all your nutrient needs on this diet.
 A dietitian can create a meal plan for you.

 - Enjoy your food, but do not overdo it.
 Avoid oversized portions.